exu3/next-tailwind-starter/README.md

-# Perfect
-The best Next.js boilerplate ever.
-# What does this have?
+# What this template uses:

 - Tailwind CSS (no more going through the installation guide!) - for styling components easily
 - `next-themes` (@pacocoursey) - for going to the dark side
 - `swr` (@vercel) - for fetching constantly mutating data